 Welch and Dickey

-For something a little more challenging, but shorter, head out on the Welch and Dickey Loop.
+For one of the little more challenging New Hampshire hikes – but shorter – head out on the Welch and Dickey Loop.
 This difficult 4-mile loop offers beautiful wildflower displays in the springtime and extravagant views of the surrounding mountains year-round as you ascend both Welch and Dickey Mountains.